 The Irvine General Plan is a comprehensive, long-range statement of Irvine's development and preservation policies.
-The Plan is comprehensive because it addresses all geographic areas of the City and its sphere of influence and the relationships between social, financial, environmental and physical characteristics.
-While a specific buildout year is not determined, the plan is forward-looking by determining facilities and programs to support future land uses.
+The Plan is comprehensive because it addresses all geographic areas of the City and its sphere of influence and the relationships between social, financial, environmental, and physical characteristics.
+With the determined buildout year of 2045, the plan is forward-looking by determining facilities and programs to support future land uses.

-The City of Irvine General Plan is intended to be used by residents, business owners, City officials and all those interested in the direction of the City.

-The General Plan guides the decision makers in determining whether or not land use proposals are consistent with the applicable goals, objectives and policies.
-It reflects the community's values and goals, and serves as the basis for all of the City's land planning policies.

-The General Plan includes both the mandated elements of the Government Code Section 65302 as they apply to the local conditions and optional elements designed to address high priority topics of City interest.
+The General Plan is intended to be used by residents, business owners, City officials and all those interested in the direction of the City.
+The General Plan guides the decision makers in determining whether land use proposals are consistent with applicable goals, objectives, policies, and implementation measures.
+It reflects the community's values and goals and serves as the basis for all the City's land planning policies.
+The General Plan includes both the mandated elements of the Government Code Section 65302 as they apply to the local conditions, and optional elements designed to address high priority topics of City interest.
 The General Plan is kept up to date with current issues, trends, and community needs through periodic amendments.
 When an amendment occurs, special attention is given to make sure that all components work in harmony and the plan maintains its internal consistency as required by state law.

-The City of Irvine's mission statement expresses a desire to maintain the highest quality of life through the following:
+The City's mission statement expresses a desire to maintain the highest quality of life through the following:

 - Creative planning.

-- Prosperous business atmosphere.
+- A prosperous business atmosphere.

 - Environmental quality.

 - Unique neighborhoods connected into one community.

 - Extraordinary amenities and infrastructure.

 - Cultural diversity.

 - Community involvement.

 - Educational excellence.

-- Quality and responsiveness in government.

-The General Plan implements the City's vision through its goals, objectives and policies.
+Quality and responsiveness in government.
+The General Plan implements the City's vision through its goals, objectives, policies, and implementation measures.